ferreira-tb/tauri-store/crates/tauri-store-utils/README.md

 ## Supported Tauri Version

-This plugin requires Tauri `2.0` or later.
+The plugins require Tauri `2.0` or later.